alavrouk/alavrouk.github.io/index.md

 ## About Me

 I am a first year Master's student at Georgia Tech.
 I work under [Professor Wei Xu](https://cocoxu.github.io/), finding solutions to make multilingual LLMs more relevant to languages other than English.
-More casually, I am interested in LLMs as time series predictors.

 Professionally, I am a Research Science Intern at Lockheed Martin.
 I work on low SWaP intelligent applications.